 Christopher Willard, PsyD,is an expert on mindfulness with young people, having trained thousands of professionals and young people on the practice and benefits of mindfulness.
-He is a psychologist and consultant working individually as well as consulting to schools, hospitals and other organizations.
+He is a psychologist and consultant working individually as well as consulting with schools, hospitals, and other organizations.
 He is the author of multiple books on psychology, child development, contemplative practice and more.
 Dr. Willard is the president of the Mindfulness in Education Network and serves on the board of directors at the Institute for Meditation and Psychotherapy and on the faculty of Harvard Medical School.

 Mitch Abblett, PhD, is a licensed clinical psychologist, clinical administrator, supervisor and trainer.
-He has appeared on local and regional television programs in New England, and has written in professional periodicals regarding children’s mental health needs.
+He has appeared on local and regional television programs in New England and has written in professional periodicals regarding children’s mental health needs.
 Abblett serves as the Clinical Director of Judge Baker Children’s Center’s Manville School, a well-established therapeutic day school for special education children with significant learning, emotional and behavior challenges.